 Tolerances and Design Limits for CNC-Machined HDPE

-Achievable tolerance in HDPE depends on grade, feature size, and whether a staged roughing-and-finishing strategy is used.
+Achievable tolerance in HDPE depends on grade, feature size, and whether the controlled machining sequence described above is used.
 The values below reflect what is consistently achievable under controlled conditions, measured after full thermal equilibration.

 Achievable Tolerances by Grade